 Often, a tennis player will suffer a sprained ankle during a tennis match or while practicing.
 A sprained ankle happens when you land incorrectly on your foot and twist or injure the ligaments on the side of the ankle.

-Other Types of Tennis Foot Injuries
+3 Common Types of Tennis Foot Injuries

 - Achilles tendinitis is a condition caused by overuse.
 If you strain the tendon on the back of your ankle that connects to your calf when stopping or sprinting suddenly, it can cause swelling and sharp pain in the back of the leg above your heel.